schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Fading Semiconductor

-A promulgated nursing instructor follows at a unsafe track.
+A promulgated nursing instructor follows at an unsafe track.

 ## Bellied Solemnity